AlejandroDeLaCruz/Patient_Satisfaction_Score/README.md

 - <b>Cohort Hospital Delta Spread</b>: Similar to "Question Delta from Mean Cohort %", but it is comparing the selected hospital to its peers

 These visualizations are created in Tableau and can be found here: <a href = "https://public.tableau.com/app/profile/alejandro.de.la.cruz5286/viz/HCAHPSDashboard_17114636828960/HCAHPSDashboard?publish=yes" target = "_blank">Patient Satisfaction Score Dashboard</a>

+## Results
+As a result of these actions, I was able to determine what areas a hospital needed to improve as they try to give the best quality care to their patients.